rackerlabs/technical-blog/_posts/2016-03-03-peel-content-layers.md

 Rackspace How-To Articles
 ```

-And look at the next to last line, the script already found a content ID with no title.
-Already paying off from a content audit perspective.
+And look at the next to last line, the script already found a content ID with no title, though in this case it all checks out fine.

 I can also search through our existing content using the `/search?q=:term` operation.
+After the hackathon I added the ability to

 ## What's next?